-The gastric sleeve success rate is usually measured in terms of weight loss.
-Patients who eat right and exercise can lose up to 70% of their excess weight in the first year.
-The success rate improves for patients who follow the right diet and regularly exercise.
+Unsurprisingly, the “success” of your gastric sleeve surgery is usually measured in terms of weight loss.
+After surgery, if you eat right and exercise, you will lose up to 70% of your excess weight in the first year.

 TABLE OF CONTENTS